Spondylolisthesis Can be Treated Non-Surgically

 Non-operative treatments are always better, and there is no difference when it comes to spondylolisthesis.
 In fact, surgery should be the last option and only reserved for an unstable condition.
 But, before we get into what types of care are best, let us familiarize you with spondylolisthesis.
-So, without further delay: Spondylolisthesis is a congenital or a developmental disorder that results in slippage of one spinal bone over its adjacent bone below.
+As mentioned, Spondylolisthesis is a congenital or a developmental disorder that results in slippage of one spinal bone over its adjacent bone below.
 The vast majority of cases seen are those that inherited, but some do result from injuries.
 Damage from an injury, leading to a spondylolisthesis is a fracture of the spinal bone.

 The word spondylolisthesis means a “break” with slippage.
 “Break” is either inherited or traumatic such as a fracture.
 The break is at the portion of the vertebra that connects the front part of the bone with that of the back.
 Our Vertebral body is part of our spine bones that bear our weight; it is the part in the front.
 The back portion of the vertebrae is where the spinal joints and processes needed for attachments of muscles lie.